 Exercises, questionnaires and assignments undertaken between the meetings (allow up to 6 hours)

 Meeting 2 allows us to review the questionnaires and assignments in depth.
-This usually lasts up to two hours.
+This usually lasts approximately 1.5 hours.

 - Discussion of exercises and questionnaires (recorded, if desired).
 Our experience shows that recording a session is most helpful in enabling you to reflect on the discussion, the results and possible implications of exercises and questionnaires.
 The recording is, of course, yours to use as you wish.
 You might, for example, want to share it with a partner or friend